spawnmarvel/linux-and-azure/README.md

 # State      Recv-Q Send-Q Local Address:Port    Peer Address:Port
 # Displays hostnames when possible (resolves IP addresses to domain names by default)
 ss -t

-# This will show all lines where either the local or remote side is port 10051.
-ss -tn | grep ':10051'

 ```
 ## Linux Command Reference